Protests against the war in Afghanistan: 2011

-A poll published the day before, on the 10th anniversary of the start of the U.S. bombing campaign in 2001, showed that the majority 57% of Britons want Western troops withdrawn from Afghanistan immediately.
+A poll published the day before, on the 10th anniversary of the start of the U.S. bombing campaign in 2001, showed that 57% of Britons wanted Western troops withdrawn from Afghanistan immediately.

+Lauren Booth, sister-in-law of former prime minister Tony Blair, read out the names of British soldiers killed in the decade-long war.
 Following the rally, the protesters marched along Whitehall to Downing Street where a delegation called on the British prime minister for the immediate withdrawal of British troops from Afghanistan, delivering a letter from British military families asking him to bring the troops home and spare other families the tragedies they have suffered.
 The death toll for British soldiers in the war stood at 382.

+2012

+On February 24, 2012, 12 people died in protests against Quran desecration at a NATO military base.
+NATO said the Qurans were burned by mistake.